sifra denissayunáyin dišúa‘ nebiya

 15Pilatus smiled with false approval.
 “Very well, you may go now.”
 And with that, they all left.

-16“Bar Rabban,” said Pilatus mockingly, “your people want you.
+16“Bar Rabban,” said Pilatus with a sneer, “your people want you.
 See how popular you are!
 Such a pity.”
-17Then he stood up and faced his soldiers.
+17Then he stood up and faced his baying soldiers.
 “Take them away and crucify them both!”

 3He was taken from the fortress by a contingent of Roman soldiers; bar Rabban and another Nazorayyan they had caught in the riot were also taken with him, following on behind.

 10Then he stumbled and fell.
-People tried to help, but the Romans pushed them back.
+People tried to help, but the Romans were rough with them and pushed them back.
 A soldier kicked Yeshua` and told him to get up.
-11Each kick and each beating pained the people in the crowd who saw it.
+11Each kick and each beating pained the people in the crowd who witnessed the unfolding tragedy.

 12In pain and agony, Yeshua` got to his feet, and continued along the way.
-They proceeded at a sorrowfully slow pace, 13and when Yeshua` fell again, the centurion in charge feared that he would die before he was crucified, so he ordered his soldiers to pull a man from the crowd, a pilgrim from Cyrene in Libya, and made him carry the cross-beam the rest of the way behind Yeshua`.
+They proceeded at a sorrowfully slow pace, 13and when Yeshua` fell again, the centurion in charge feared that he would die before he was crucified, 14so he ordered his soldiers to pull a man from the crowd - who was a pilgrim from Cyrene in Libya - and made him carry the cross-beam the rest of the way behind Yeshua`.

-19. 1Yeshua` was taken out through the Shekhem Gate, turning right to the hill outside the city wall.
+20. 1Yeshua` was taken out through the Shekhem Gate on the north side of the city, turning right to the hill outside the city wall.
 It is called ‘the Skull’ in Aramaic.
-2There the soldiers took the sign from round Yeshua`’s neck, and stripped him of his garments.
+2There the soldiers took the sign from around Yeshua`’s neck, and stripped him of his garments.
 3Dried blood had caused his clothes to cling to his skin, and as they pulled off his clothes, they reopened his wounds.
 They gave him wine mixed with myrrh, but he refused to drink it.

-4The soldiers then threw dice to see who would get the fine scarlet mantle they had given him.
-It was about the third hour of the day.
+4The soldiers then threw dice to see who would get the fine scarlet cloak they had given him – the cloak that had hidden his blood and most of his wounds from the crowds; it was about the third hour of the day.

 5Then they took out a mallet and three very long iron nails.
 A soldier placed one nail in each wrist, and hammered them in.
 Yeshua`’s face cried out in agonising pain, but he was so weak, no sound came out but a screaming whisper.
-6And when they nailed his feet together, the ordinary people turned away their eyes.
+6And when they nailed his feet together, the ordinary people turned their eyes away.

 7The whole structure of the Roman cross, the bitterest symbol of Roman cruelty and oppression, was lifted into position.
 8The two Nazorayyan revolutionaries were there too, one on his right, and the other on his left.
 9Above Yeshua`’s head, they nailed the sign he had been forced to carry, which read, “Yeshua` the Nazorayyan, King of the Jews.”
 It was written in Aramaic, Latin and Greek, so that people who read it would be deterred from any claim to be the Messiah.
-10But Yeshua` was innocent of both crimes – he was neither a Nazorayyan, nor had he ever claimed to be a king.
-Such was the cruel injustice of the Romans.
+10But Yeshua` was innocent of both crimes – he was neither a Nazorayyan Zealot, nor had he ever claimed to be a king; such was the cruel injustice of the Romans.

-20. 1After a while, some of the soldiers left, and people could approach.
-Sh’lomah, who had been with him since his ministry in Galilee, approached Yeshua`’s cross, along with Miryam the Magdalene, Miryam the mother of Ya`qob and Yose, and Miryam his own grieving mother, who was supported by his emissary Yo`anan son of Zebadiah.
+21. 1After a while, some of the soldiers left, and people could approach.
+A small number of Galileans who had known him during his ministry now sobbed and wept below him.
+2Shlomah, who had followed him since his earliest days in the Galilee, approached Yeshua`’s cross, along with Miryam the Magdalene, Miryam the mother of Ya`qob and Yose, and Miryam his own grieving mother, who was supported by his emissary Yo`anan son of Zavdi.

-2His mother’s cries of anguish pierced the hearts of those who had gathered there.
-Who can possibly imagine a mother’s pain, when she sees the product of her own womb, bleeding and dying, abused and mistreated as if he were a criminal?
+3His mother’s cries of anguish pierced the hearts of those who had gathered there.
+Who can possibly imagine a mother’s pain, when she sees the child of her own womb, bleeding and dying, abused and mistreated as if he were a criminal?
 Yet another Jewish mother weeping over the pain of her children.

-3There were people passing by who showed no sensitivity to her feelings.
-They called out insults and mocked her son to appease the Romans.
+4There were also sympathisers of the Zealots passing by, who showed no sensitivity to her feelings.
+They called out insults and mocked her son, revelling in their triumph.
 Miryam said nothing, but leaned against the cross and wept.

-5Yeshua` opened his eyes and looked down at his mother.
+6Yeshua` opened his eyes and looked down at his mother.
 Now that he was close to death, he realised there would be no one to look after her once he was gone.
-6With his failing eyesight he saw Yo`anan and called to him.
+7With his failing eyesight he saw Yo`anan and called to him.
 “Yo`anan!”

 “Yes?” said Yo`anan.

-8They and many other followers returned to Galilee once the Festival of Unleavened Bread was over.
+9They and many other followers returned to the Galilee once the Festival of Unleavened Bread was over.

-21. 1At about the sixth hour of the day, the sky became overcast.
+22. 1At about the sixth hour of the day, the sky became overcast.
 There was a roll of thunder, and the clouds blotted out the light of the sun.
-2Yeshua` shifted his weight from one side to another, his body a strip of bleeding flesh.
+2Yeshua` shifted his weight from one side to the other, his body a strip of bleeding flesh.
 As the hours passed, his breathing became more laboured and more pronounced.
 He would cry out as he pushed himself up on the nails, so that he could breathe more easily.

 3Around the ninth hour of the day, one of the Roman soldiers stood in front of him and said, “Tell me Jew, where is your God now?
 Where is he to save you?”
 4As the soldier turned, Yeshua` cried out in answer, “Elo-i, elo-i, lema seba`tani?”